Rudolf II, Holy Roman Emperor: Personal life

-Like Elizabeth I of England, whose birth was 19 years before his, Rudolf dangled himself as a prize in a string of diplomatic negotiations for marriages but never in fact married.
+Like Elizabeth I of England, whose birth was 19 years before his, Rudolf dangled himself as a prize in a string of diplomatic negotiations for marriages, but never in fact married.
 Rudolf was known to have had a succession of affairs with women, some of whom claimed to have been impregnated by him.
 He had several illegitimate children by his mistress Catherina Strada.
 Their eldest son, Don Julius Caesar d'Austria, was likely born between 1584 and 1586 and received an education and opportunities for political and social prominence from his father.
-Another famous child was Karolina (1591–1662), Princess of Cantecroix, mother-in-law of Beatrice de Cusance, later Duchess of Lorraine as the second wife of Charles IV of Lorraine.
+Another famous child was Karolina (1591–1662), Princess of Cantecroix, mother-in-law of Béatrix de Cusance, later Duchess of Lorraine as the second wife of Charles IV, Duke of Lorraine.

 During his periods of self-imposed isolation, Rudolf reportedly had affairs with his Obersthofmeister, Wolfgang Siegmund Rumpf vom Wullroß (1536–1606), and a series of valets.
-One of them, Philipp Lang von Langenfels (1560–1609), influenced him for years and was hated by those seeking favours with the emperor.
+One of them, the Jewish Philipp Lang von Langenfels (1560–1609), influenced him for years and was hated by those seeking favours with the emperor.

 Rudolf succeeded his father, Maximilian II, on 12 October 1576.
 In 1583, he moved the court to Prague.

 In 1607, Rudolf sent Julius to live in Český Krumlov Castle, in Bohemia, in what is now the Czech Republic, a castle that Rudolf had acquired from Peter Vok of Rosenberg, the last member of the House of Rosenberg, who had fallen into financial ruin.
 Julius lived at Český Krumlov in 1608, when he reportedly abused and murdered the daughter of a local barber, who had been living in the castle, and then disfigured her body.
 Rudolf condemned his son's act and suggested that he should be imprisoned for the rest of his life.

 However, Julius died in 1609 after he had shown signs of schizophrenia, refused to bathe and lived in squalor.
 His death was apparently caused by an ulcer that ruptured.

 Many artworks commissioned by Rudolf are unusually erotic.
 The emperor was the subject of a whispering campaign by his enemies in his family and the Catholic Church in the years before he was deposed.
 Sexual allegations might well have formed a part of the campaign against him.